alpqr/qtvulkan/README.md

 ================================

-Currently only Windows is supported.
-Others will get added soon.
+Currently only Windows and Linux (X11) are supported, and only Windows has been tested in practice.
+Other WSIs will get added later on.

 Note: NVIDIA drivers older than 368 are not recommended.
 For example, 365 was unable to provide vsync and was always running unthrottled.